Ricky Dillard

-Ricky Rydell Dillard (born February 25, 1965) is an American gospel musician.
+Ricky Rydell Dillard (born February 25, 1965) is an American gospel songwriter, singer, and choir director.
 He started his music career, in 1987, as a Chicago house musician.
 His first Christian music album was Promise, by Muscle Shoals Records.
 His next album, A Holy Ghost Take-Over, was released in 1993 by Malaco Records.
 The subsequent album, Hallelujah, was released by them in 1995.
 Crystal Spring Records released, 1996's Work It Out, 2000's No Limit, and Unplugged in 2004.
 With EMI Gospel, he released, 7th Episode, that came out in 2007.
 He released, Keep Living, with Light Records in 2011.
-His next release, Amazing, came out in 2014 with Entertainment One Music.
+His next release, AMAZING, came out in 2014 with Entertainment One Music.

 All of his Christian albums charted on the Billboard Gospel Albums chart.
-His No Limit album charted on the Christian Albums chart, and the album Unplugged charted on the Independent Albums chart along with the releases Keep Living, and Amazing that also charted on The Billboard 200.
+His No Limit album charted on the Christian Albums chart, and the album Unplugged charted on the Independent Albums chart along with the releases Keep Living, and AMAZING that also charted on The Billboard 200.
 He was nominated at the Grammy Awards twice, the first time in the Best Contemporary R&B Gospel Album category at the 34th Annual Grammy Awards for Promise, and the second time would come at the 57th Annual Grammy Awards in the category Best Gospel Album for Amazing.